Joe-Neville/tss-acn-lab/README.md

 :wave: **Welcome to the Deploying Distributed Fabrics TSS lab.**
 * In this lab you will use Aruba Central NetConductor to build and configure your own network fabric running EVPN-VXLAN for reachability and micro-segmentation.
 Then put the configuration to the test with the new Central 'Global Roles' functionality.
 * You have access to dedicated hardware running in our 'workbench' facility, and your own, tailor-made, Aruba Central account.
-* Plus there is a Windows Active Directory Domain and ClearPass up and running to enable you to test user 802.1X AuthN and role assignment.
 * Don't worry if this is your first time with Aruba Central or EVPN-VXLAN - this guide will step you through the process.

 ### Lab Setup